doridori/Pilot/README.md

 }
 ```

-Triggers the `FirstView` to be added to the Activitys content view, with access to its Presenter (as defined by `@Presenter`)
+Triggers the `FirstView` to be added to the Activitys content view, with access to its Presenter (as defined by `@Presenter`) which is pulled from the applications `PilotStack`

 ```java
 @Presenter(FirstViewPresenter.class)